-If a staff member are enrolled in the Seminary's group health insurance plan and wish to continue this coverage while a staff member are on FMLA leave, a staff member will be responsible for paying the staff member share of the premiums during any period of FMLA leave.
+If a staff member is enrolled in the Seminary's group health insurance plan and wishes to continue this coverage while a staff member is on FMLA leave, a staff member will be responsible for paying the staff member's share of the premiums during any period of FMLA leave.
 The Seminary will provide a staff member with instructions for paying health insurance premiums during a staff member's leave.
-The Seminary will continue to pay its share of the premiums for a staff member's group health insurance coverage while a staff member are on FMLA leave, unless a staff member notify the Seminary of a staff member's intent not to return to work following leave.
-If a staff member are on FMLA leave, a staff member does not pay a staff member's share of health insurance premiums while a staff member are on FMLA leave, a staff member are on FMLA leave, a staff member does not pay a staff member's share of health insurance premiums while a staff member are on FMLA leave, a staff member may be dropped from plan coverage until a staff member return to work.
+The Seminary will continue to pay its share of the premiums for a staff member's group health insurance coverage while a staff member is on FMLA leave, unless a staff member notifies the Seminary of a staff member's intent not to return to work following leave.
+If a staff member does not pay a staff member's share of health insurance premiums while a staff member is on FMLA leave, a staff member may be dropped from plan coverage until a staff member returns to work.